Tommekster/kotelnik/README.md

 # kotelnik
-A simple program that takse care of a boiler.
+A simple program that takes care of a boiler.